 How to Fix the Damaged Area?

-The first step to knowing where you should patch your roof is finding where the damage is.
-You may know there’s a problem because your walls or ceiling are wet or because there’s a leak, but you may not know where the source of the leak is right away.
-Therefore, we have to narrow down where the damaged area may be.
+The first step to knowing where you should patch your roof is finding out the source of a leak.
+You may know there’s a problem because water has soaked through walls and ceilings or because it just leaks from cracks, but without investigating further, we can’t find the damaged area.
 Looking for a roof replacement?
 Check out Top Glaze for a wide range of roof services.

 Begin by going to your attic and looking for areas of moisture, such as a leak or wet stains.
-From the outside, you can also try to spot missing or damaged shingles, as well as any penetrations in your roof, including the chimney, vents, or anything else that goes through your roof.
-If you can’t find the source of your leak in your attic, run water from your hose onto different sections of your roof.
-Have another helper watch out for visible drips from the inside of your house to confirm whether the area you are watering is the damaged part of your roof.
+From the outside, you can also try to spot missing or damaged shingles, as well as any penetrations in your roof architecture that would cause water intrusion.
+If there is no visible evidence from either position on the house itself then run water from your hose onto different sections of our roof until an obvious sign appears inside- if it’s not coming through one section than it must be another area!

 Dangers of a Hole in Your Roof